Is your sales rep ready?

 I did an informal survey of my sales manager friends and the most common answer was I am meeting the sales reps regularly and have a good idea.
 While many managers can do a subjective assessment of their employees, many agreed an objective way would be more beneficial, as it would eliminate various opinions and biases and focus on actual issues.

 How can we test and assess sales reps’ product knowledge objectively?

 a.
 Knowledge checks:

 Quiz them by asking questions regularly.
-This is not just after a training, but a continual pop-up quiz, on the go quizzes, which measures the knowledge retention objectively.
+This is not just after training, but a continual pop-up quiz, on-the-go quizzes, which measure knowledge retention objectively.
 The primary aim is to identify whether sales reps have really understood the content and where you require ‘interventions’.
-Today, tech allows us to scale these knowledge checks in an automated fashion and get a deep analysis of product knowledge measures for each sales rep, region or country.
-We can further reinforce learning with explanations to the quizzes and intelligent learning recommendations.
+Today, tech allows us to scale these knowledge checks in an automated fashion and get a deep analysis of product knowledge measures for each sales rep, region, or country.
+We can further reinforce learning with explanations of the quizzes and intelligent learning recommendations.

 c.
 Observation at the time of engagement.

 This is where sales managers can review communications between the sales reps and their prospects and see whether they have applied the learning.
 There needs to be a proper assessment method.
 Today’s tech allows you to record calls and have them reviewed.
 Of course, a manager can accompany the sales reps on a call to assess intensively.